Kilt, McGregor tartan

 Every man is free to wear any universal, commemorative, or district tartan.
 And no law forbids you to wear a clan tartan.
 Provided you wear your kilt in a proper way hardly anyone should object, should you be seen wearing "his" tartan.
 And even when, how could anyone prove that you had no “right” to wear it?

 Some tartans are more expensive than others.
-In general, popular and wide spread (clan and universal) tartans are cheaper than district tartans.
+In general, popular and widespread (clan and universal) tartans are cheaper than district tartans.

 A few examples